wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/deploy-git-data.rst

 The ``srcDir``, ``classPackage``, and ``className`` parameters tell the plugin where to put the manifest file, and what to name it.
 The ``timeZone`` field can be set to your team's time zone based on `this list of timezone IDs <https://docs.oracle.com/middleware/12211/wcs/tag-ref/MISC/TimeZones.html>`__.
 The ``dateFormat`` parameter is based on `this Java class <https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html>`__.

-To test this run a build of your project by clicking the WPILib logo in the top right of VS Code and selecting the "Build Robot Code" option.
+To test this, run a build of your project through the WPILib menu in the top right.
 Once the code has finished building, there should be a file called ``BuildConstants.java`` in your ``src/main/java`` folder.
 The following is an example of what this file should look like:

 .. code-block:: Java